Communion

 Outside, we hear the grackles talk to waterfowl

-Through our silence we hear both words and soul
+And through the silence we talk with words and soul

 © Gay Reiser Cannon * 2011* All Rights Reserved